DangoWeb/CommTrackr/README.md

 ### access

-`req.session.access` can be used as an alternative to `role` for access control.
+`access` can be used as an alternative to `role` for access control.
 It should contain numeric access levels.
 Use the `access` configuration to define which levels correspond to 'user', 'dev', and 'admin'.

 Type: `Array`